Olympics-IOC removes two Belarus coaches, sprinter says order came from 'high up'

 By Karolos Grohmann, Gabrielle Tétrault-Farber and Parniyan Zemeryalai

-TOKYO (Reuters) - Two Belarus coaches who cut short https://www.reuters.com/world/europe/exclusive-belarusian-sprinter-decided-defect-way-airport-family-fears-about-2021-08-05 sprinter Krystsina Tsimanouskaya's Tokyo Games have had their accreditation revoked and were removed from the athletes village, the IOC said on Friday.
+TOKYO (Reuters) -Two Belarus coaches who cut short https://www.reuters.com/world/europe/exclusive-belarusian-sprinter-decided-defect-way-airport-family-fears-about-2021-08-05 sprinter Krystsina Tsimanouskaya's Tokyo Olympics have had their accreditation revoked and been removed from the athletes village, the IOC said on Friday.

 In an exclusive interview with Reuters https://www.reuters.com/world/europe/exclusive-belarusian-sprinter-decided-defect-way-airport-family-fears-about-2021-08-05 in Warsaw on Thursday, Tsimanouskaya said the two officials had told her the order to send her home came from "high up" in Belarus.

-In a saga reminiscent of Cold War sporting defections, Tsimanouskaya caused a furore on Sunday when refused to board a flight home and sought protection from Japanese police before seeking asylum in Poland, https://www.reuters.com/lifestyle/sports/belarus-sprinter-tsimanouskaya-leaves-polish-embassy-tokyo-police-2021-08-03 where she was reunited with her husband https://www.reuters.com/lifestyle/sports/belarusian-sprinter-be-reunited-with-husband-poland-2021-08-05 on Thursday.
+In a saga reminiscent of Cold War sporting defections, Tsimanouskaya refused to board a flight home on Sunday and sought protection from Japanese police before gaining asylum in Poland, https://www.reuters.com/lifestyle/sports/belarus-sprinter-tsimanouskaya-leaves-polish-embassy-tokyo-police-2021-08-03 where she was reunited with her husband https://www.reuters.com/lifestyle/sports/belarusian-sprinter-be-reunited-with-husband-poland-2021-08-05 on Thursday.

-The 24-year-old athlete's case threatens to further isolate Belarusian President Alexander Lukashenko, who is under Western sanctions after a crackdown on opponents since last year and whose son heads the national Olympic Committee.
+The 24-year-old athlete's case threatens to further isolate Belarusian President Alexander Lukashenko, who is under Western sanctions after a brutal crackdown on opponents since last year and whose son heads the country's Olympic Committee.

 "We are not the ones who made the decision, we are only executing it," Tsimanouskaya said the two officials told her.
 "You have 40 minutes.
 You have to pack your things and go to the airport."